slopezpereyra/slopezpereyra.github.io/_posts/F2023-08-28-ToLoveMyWife.md

 > *Possunt, quia posse videntur.*

-It is precisely this art, to *can* by virtue of believing that one can, the one at which my wife excels.
+It is precisely this art, to *can* by virtue of believing that one can, the one at which my girlfriend excels.
 Contrarily to myself, she was born in a working class family, with virtually all odds set out against her.
 An absent father, economic instability, a mother suffering from a psychiatric disorder, and many others were the factors which made, to any sensible observer, impossible to guess what